cwalrathfhu/gis-micro-analysis-generic/docs/codex.md

 2. **Read `CHANGELOG.md`** — session-by-session history of all changes.
 Review to understand what has already been built, recently changed, or intentionally removed.
 (NOTE: this does not exist yet.
 We will create it later)
 3. **Notify the user** which branch you are on and that it includes all prior work (see Branch Management below).

-D

 ## Developer Context

 **User Experience Level**: Beginner/non-coder
 - Limited experience with Git, GitHub, and project development
-- Primarily using web Codex interface and committing to GitHub manually, not terminal-based development
+- Primarily using web Codex interface and committing to GitHub manually, not terminal-based development+
-- May use VS Code primarily for running `npm run dev` and pulling from Git but needs instructions on doing so if asked
 - Requires clear, step-by-step instructions with explicit file paths

 ---